aludi/AI4EVIR/README.md

 **11:00 - 12:40 Session 2**

-11:00 - 11:10 - Bertram Ludäscher - Towards Trustworthy AI Results using Evidence Structures: Witnesses, Certificates, and Argumentation Frameworks
+11:00 - 11:10 - Shawn Bowers and Bertram Ludäscher - Towards Trustworthy AI Results using Evidence Structures: From Certificates to Argumentation Frameworks

 11:10 - 11: 30 Leya Hampson and Ludi van Leeuwen - Investigating the value of qualitative Bayesian networks of complete cases as "double-check" tools on traditional judicial reasoning: An exploratory study